3-Day Warsaw Itinerary: A SightSeeing Guide by JetSettingFools.com

 Entrance into Centrum Nauki Kopernik Metro Station in Warsaw, Poland

-Lock up the Veturilo bike at the Centrum Nauki Kopernik Metro Station and then head down into the M2 underground.
+For now, lock up the bike at the Centrum Nauki Kopernik Metro Station and head down into the M2 underground.
 Warsaw’s Metro system consists of two lines: M1 (north-south) and M2 (east-west).
 The M1 opened in 1995 – and 20 years later, the M2 opened in 2015.
 Being relatively brand-new, the Warsaw Metro stations are modern with unique design elements…and incredibly clean.
 Catch a train and ride two stops to Dworzec Wilenski in the Praga neighborhood.

 Pro Tip: Both lines of the Metro are efficient and affordable.
-We considered buying a long-term ticket, just so we could ride the length of each line and check out each station (but the springtime weather was just too nice!).
-However, if you would rather stay above ground, you can walk, bike or take a bus or tram to Praga.
+As subway geeks, we considered buying a day ticket, just so we could ride the entire network and check out each station.
+However, the springtime Warsaw weather was just too nice, so we rode only to Praga.

 Discover The Praga Neighborhood